-- We are asking you/your baby to be in a clinical trial (research study).
-You/your baby do not have to join the study. - You/your baby will still get medical care from [insert local context here] even if you/your baby are not in the study. - Please take as much time as you need to read this form and decide what is right for you/your baby.
+- We are asking you to allow your baby to be in a clinical trial (research study).
+You do not have to allow your baby to join the study. - You/your baby will still get medical care from [insert local context here] even if your baby is not in the study. - Please take as much time as you need to read this form and decide what is right for vou/vour baby.

-In this consent form, the terms "I" refers to both you and your baby.
+In this consent form, the terms "I" refers to both you/ your baby.

-Why am I being asked to be in this clinical trial (research study)?
+Why am I being asked to allow my baby to be in this clinical trial (research study)?